ruegerj/devops/README.md

 - [jq](https://jqlang.org/) is used to construct the JSON body for the file update request
 - the GitLab _project-id_ & _access-token_ are stored as Action Variable or Secret respectively
 - [cURL](https://curl.se/) is used to perform the HTTP request to the GitLab API

+## Lessons Learned

+- For all four of us, it was the first time working with these technologies and GitOps approach.
+We learned a lot in all of the chapter above.
+- We have noticed once again that working with multiple operating systems should not be taken lightly.
+- After time consuming debugging sessions, we learned, that EEE Lab is micro segmented and k3s needed some more ports to be open.
+The lesson learned of this, is to check if network traffic itself is possible or correctly configured, before going up the OSI.
+- Sonarqube is overkill for a project this size and is more configuration work than its useful for small projects.
+- In order to capture accurate coverage results for meta webapps like SvelteKit there is some considerable amount of engineering work in order to setup a proper working harness that instrument both client and server side code and merges the results afterwards correctly.

+## Possible Improvements

+- Secret vault for secrets management
+- If the main application would have been with persisted data, data backup should have been implemented.
+- Monitoring for the infrastructure (cluster) itself
+- Log collection
+- Meaningful dashboards for the observability stack
+- Improve Mgmt-System/HAProxy SPF